3DExtended/RPGTableHelper/applications/rpg_table_helper/README.md

   - [] Enter rolls from players
   - [] "Roll new Items for Players"
   - [] "Send items to players"-SignalR-Feature
+- [] Make a screen for showing and changing the currency for the players
+- [] Changable Server IP
+- [x] Players should be able to add items themselfs
 - [x] Safe inventory and player name for players
-- [] Players should be able to add items themselfs
 - [x] Hide items with count = 0
-- [] Make a screen for showing and changing the currency for the players
-- [] Changable Server IP

 ## Getting Started